 Table of Contents

-The Adventist Development and Relief Agency (ADRA) is a global humanitarian organization whose purpose is in “serving humanity so that all may live as God intended”.
+The Adventist Development and Relief Agency (ADRA) is a global humanitarian organization whose purpose is in “serving humanity so all may live as God intended”.
 ADRA Philippines belongs to the worldwide ADRA network that is present in 118 countries.
-ADRA Philippines has been in operation for 35 years to assist those affected by disasters and improve social development for vulnerable communities with families living in extreme poverty.
+ADRA Philippines has been in operation for 38 years to assist those affected by disasters and improve social development for vulnerable communities with families living in extreme poverty.
 ADRA Philippines is registered with the state Security and Exchange Commission and is licensed and accredited by the Department of Social Welfare and Development.

 ADRA Philippines works with people in poverty and distress to create positive change through empowering partnerships and responsible action.
 Reaching across boundaries, empowering and speaking out for the at-risk and forgotten, to achieve measurable, documented and durable changes in lives and society.
 As a humanitarian agency, ADRA Philippines abides by the four Core Humanitarian Principles of humanity, impartiality, independence and neutrality.
 This means the agency provides assistance to communities and families regardless of their ethnicity, political affiliation or religious association.